Home >> China Attractions >> Tibet >> Tibet Travel Permits

 Tibet Travel Permits

-According to Chinese law, foreign travelers are required to apply for certain permits before visiting Tibet.
-So before you start your Tibet tour, you have to prepare the following documents:
+Chinese law states that foreign travelers shall apply for certain permits before they pay a visit to Tibet.
+So if you decide to launch your Tibet tour, you have to prepare the following documents in advance:

-China Visa: You can apply for in Chinese Embassy in your country;
+China Visa: You can apply for in Chinese Embassy in your own country;

 Tibet Entry Permit: